InterObservers.

 What Is Managers Discussing Employees With Other Employees?

 At its simplest, this is any conversation where a supervisor talks about one employee to another employee at work.
-Some of it is the job.
-A manager has to brief a peer on a handoff, flag a performance issue to human resources, or coordinate a layoff with senior leaders.
+Some of it is just the job.
+A manager briefs a peer on a handoff, flags a performance issue to human resources, or coordinates a layoff with senior leaders.

-Context decides everything.
-A one on one between two level managers about a subordinate's missed deadline is normal employee relations.
-The same behavior reads very differently across different management styles; a controlling boss broadcasting that you are "probably getting fired" to your team members is unprofessional and corrosive to team dynamics.
+The same behavior reads very differently across different leadership styles.
+A controlling boss broadcasting that you are "probably getting fired" to your team members is unprofessional and corrosive to team dynamics.

 Scale changes the stakes too.
 In a small team, one careless remark reaches everyone by lunch.
-The point of treating these as personnel matters is not secrecy for its own sake, it is keeping work information where it does work, not where it does damage.
+Treating these as personnel matters keeps work information where it does work, not where it does damage.

-Gossip vs. Personnel Matters: Where the Line Sits
+Gossip vs. Personnel Matters: Where the Workplace Line Sits

 Healthy organizations treat employee information as confidential by default.
 Confidentiality is not bureaucracy; it is the basis of trust.
 When a manager honors it, people feel safe raising problems, and company culture stays intact.